- The test consists of approximately 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.

 - Introductory real analysis: sequences and series of numbers and functions, continuity, differentiability and integrability, and elementary topology of R and Rn

-- Discrete mathematics: logic, set theory, combinatorics, graph theory and algorithms
+- Discrete mathematics: logic, set theory, combinatorics, graph theory, and algorithms

 - Other topics: general topology, geometry, complex variables, probability and statistics, and numerical analysis

 The above descriptions of topics covered in the test should not be considered exhaustive; it is necessary to understand many other related concepts.
 Prospective test takers should be aware that questions requiring no more than a good precalculus background may be quite challenging; such questions can be among the most difficult questions on the test.
-In general, the questions are intended not only to test recall of information but also to assess test takers' understanding of fundamental concepts and the ability to apply those concepts in various situations.
+In general, the questions are intended not only to test recall of information but also to assess the understanding of fundamental concepts and the ability to apply those concepts in various situations.

 < Back to: Test Content